DaoCloud/DaoCloud-docs/docs/en/docs/native/open.md

 - [KubeVela Upgrades to CNCF Incubation Program](https://mp.weixin.qq.com/s/mhH9u4aXJT2-qVwf06xn5Q)

     [KubeVela](https://github.com/kubevela/kubevela) is built with the Kubernetes control plane, making it easier, faster, and more reliable to deploy and operate applications across hybrid and multicloud environments.
-    Going forward, the KubeVela community plans to improve the user experience of cloud resource creation and consumption through delivery workflows that enhance the security of the entire CI/CD delivery process in hybrid/multicluster scenarios.
+    Going forward, the KubeVela community plans to improve the user experience of cloud resource creation and consumption through delivery workflows that enhance the security of the entire CI/CD delivery process in hybrid/multicluster use cases.
     Support for the KubeVela Dynamic API that allows users to easily integrate with third-party APIs, and more.

 - [KubeVela hybrid multicloud environment app delivery platform v1.6.0 release (CNCF project)](https://github.com/kubevela/kubevela/releases/tag/v1.6.0)